Tarascon and abbey Montmajour

 Next scene is in the crypt and up on the roof of Montmajour.
 Scene: Tell think he visits the emperor and realizes a trap is set by Gessler and his brother.

 Horst fires an arrow without any result and then throws his Crossbow to Tell but misses.
+To crypt and later to the roof.

 The crypt of Montmajour in episode The Inquisitor and Betrayal